DEFRA/rod-licensing/README.md

 ## Using Lerna

-This project uses [Lerna](https://lerna.js.org/) to simplify the management and versioning of multiple packages which comprise the rod licensing digital service.
+This project uses [Lerna](https://lerna.js.org/) and npm workspaces to simplify the management and versioning of multiple packages which comprise the rod licensing digital service.

-Running `npm install` in the root project will automatically run the `lerna bootstrap` command.
-The result is that any local packages which depend on one another will be linked locally (using symbolic links).
+Running `npm install --workspaces --include=dev` in the root project will install dependencies of all workspaces as well as dev dependencies.
+Local packages which depend on one another will be linked locally (using symbolic links).

 Running `npm run lerna:clean` will remove all local node_modules.

-Running `lernaupdate` will enter an interactive wizard to allow updates of each packages dependencies.

-Running `lernaupdate --non-interactive --dependency "aws-sdk@latest"` will update the aws-sdk dependency in all packages which use it.

 ## Package structure